Nightjar LogoSign in

 Generic AI image generators like Midjourney and DALL-E are known to scramble, blur, or hallucinate text.
 That might be a cosmetic annoyance for a candle brand with minimal label text.
 For food brands, it is a compliance issue.
 Nutrition facts panels are legally required to be accurate.
 Certification badges (USDA Organic, Non-GMO Project Verified, Kosher, Halal, Gluten-Free) are regulated marks.
 A scrambled ingredient list is not just ugly; it could be a regulatory problem.

 The solution is architectural, not cosmetic.
-Tools that preserve the product as-is and only generate the surrounding environment avoid the problem entirely.
-Nightjar's product preservation treats the uploaded product photo as untouchable.
-No pixel of the product is modified.
-The label stays exactly as it appeared in the source photo.
+Tools that preserve the product as-is and only generate the surrounding environment sidestep the problem at the design level.
+Nightjar is designed to preserve the uploaded product photo, including text, nutrition panels, and certification badges, while the AI builds the environment around it.
 For a deeper comparison of how generic AI tools and dedicated product photography tools differ on this front, we have written about it separately.

 What Doesn't Work: Where AI Food Photography Still Falls Short